sundeepbassi/The-Wellbeing-Retreat/README.md

 I decided not to do a gallery of images as I did not want it to look too cluttered for the user, I felt it may distract from the simpleness and effectiveness of the design.
 The two images also were in centre position like the landing page image.
 There was a consistency and flow about the structure of the site.
 I used the code from the hero image section that I had followed in the love running video from the Code Institute.

-**video**
+**No Video**

 An update, after careful consideration the two videos were removed because when I ran a validator check on W3C for both the HTML and CSS errors came up regarding the embedding of the videos.
-The tutors had kindly shown me how to install the videos and they worked but I was concerned about how this would affect the project with errors from the validators.
+The tutors had kindly shown me how to install the videos from the you tube format and they worked but I was concerned about how this would affect the project with errors from the validators.

-I added two videos for the users to follow and have an experience with trying to do yoga or meditation.
+I initially added theses two videos for the users to follow and have an experience with trying to do yoga or meditation.
+Both videos were removed.

 (1) A yoga Video about 3 Simple Yoga Exercises by sharp healthcare on youtube.